devansh08/goto-line.nvim/README.md

 ## Usage

 The plugin provides the command `:GotoLine`, which will attempt to open the file and goto line, based on the current cursor position.

+Best matching is done with preference for vimgrep format over stacktrace format and considering spaces over not considering spaces.

+In case the plugin is not able to match any valid file path, it will fallback to vim's builtin `gf`.